makelinux/lib/snippets/gdb-print-prepare.md

-gdb-print-prepare - prepares gdb script to print variables and structs in runtime
+gdb-print-prepare - prepares gdb script to print variables and structs at runtime
 ====